 Although we encourage submissions from around the globe, we require that manuscripts be submitted in English.
 As a step towards overcoming language barriers, we encourage authors fluent in other languages to provide copies of their full articles or abstracts in other languages.
 Non-English language versions should be submitted as supporting information and listed, together with other supporting information files, at the end of the article text.

-Most Research Articles published in PLOS Genetics are organized into the following sections: Title, Authors, Affiliations, Abstract, Author Summary, Introduction, Results, Discussion, Materials and Methods, Acknowledgments, References, Figure Legends, and Tables.
+Most Research Articles published in PLOS Genetics are organized into the following sections: Title, Authors, Affiliations, Abstract, Author Summary, Introduction, Results, Discussion, Materials and Methods, Acknowledgments, References, Figure Legends, Supporting Information Captions, and Tables.
+PLOS articles do not support text footnotes.
+If your accepted submission contains footnotes, you will be asked to move that material into either the main text or the reference list, depending on the content.
 Uniformity in format facilitates the experience of readers and users of the journal.
 To provide flexibility, however, authors are also able to include the Materials and Methods section before the Results section or before the Discussion section.
 Please also note that the Results and Discussion can be combined into one Results/Discussion section.
 Although we have no firm length restrictions for the entire manuscript, we urge authors to present and discuss their findings concisely.